s3rdia/qol/cran-comments.md

 * Added an example to the README showing how to save an Excel workbook to the filesystem.
 * Used lintr package for some code cleanup.
 * Added custom theme section to the README.
+* Added message, if a format is applied to a factor variable.

 ## R CMD check results